 The concept of collector car auctions has always baffled me.
-I like them because they are a good snap shot on what the market is on a given item, sort of.
-Buying hay or cattle or antiques at an auction, in person, is one thing, but buying something like a vehicle at an auction, site unseen no less, is just crazy.
-It is a fad that has thankfully cooled for the prudent car collector.
+I like them because they are a good snapshot on what the auction market is on a given item, sort of.
+It is important to note that the auction market is a very different market than two people standing next to each other in person negotiating and conducting a transaction.
+Buying hay or cattle or antiques at an auction, in person, is one thing, but buying something like a vehicle at an auction, site unseen no less, is not for me.
+It is a fad that has thankfully cooled for the prudent car collector yet blossoming for the mainstream public.
 Note the term prudent I used there.
 Auctions are marketing events and while I love to see the wheels of commerce turn, as a buyer my preference is to spin my wheels a bit slower.

 Every car has a story and that story is a huge factor when I buy or sell a car.
 The story must be shared and understood.
 I have to ask when buying or selling a car at an auction, or even worse at an online auction, how much of that story is able to be told and conveyed from seller to buyer?
 The auction house acts as a facilitator between buyers and sellers.
 There is immediately an insulator inserted between the buyer and seller.
 This is going to restrict the conveyance of the story.
 That is a problem for me.

 Auctions are a game you need to understand before you play.
-I have bought and sold cars at auctions and because of my experiences, and the reasons shared above, I avoid them.
-Good entertainment and eye candy yes.
-Auctions are also also a great place for socializing and networking.
+I have bought and sold cars at auctions and because of my experiences, and the reasons shared above, I avoid them for business but enjoy the people watching, the cars and the social aspect.
+Again, good entertainment and eye candy.
 However, I have seen first hand cars “short-saled” or “quick-hammered” to an auction house’s good buying customer.
 Often times the bids being announced are fishing bids by the auctioneer.
 There is not any real money behind the bids even though the bids appear to advanced in steps.
 This is just one example of the smoke and mirrors that take place.
 Know your auctioneer and watch the room.
 Again much too fast and loose of a game for me to play in.
 No thank you.